vikipedia/python-trainings/online_course/source/module2/problems.rst

     5

 **Problem 1.10**

-  - Write a function factors which finds all factors of given number (include 1 and self)
+  - Write a function `factors` which finds all factors of given number (include 1 and self)
-  - Write a function is_prime which checks if given number is prime based on fact that prime number has only two factors 1 and self.
+  - Write a function `is_prime` which checks if given number is prime based on fact that prime number has only two factors 1 and self.
-  - Write a list comprehension to generate prime numbers.
+  - Write a list comprehension to generate prime numbers less than n.

 **Problem 2.1**
 A text file has one item on one line. continious five lines consists of one record.
 After five lines there is an empty line. ::